She was sexually assaulted within months of coming out. She isn't alone.

 Getting help gets complicated

 Discrimination also means LGBTQ survivors are less likely to seek help from police, hospitals and rape crisis centers.
 Some worry about being "outed," and many worry about being discriminated against further.
-In 2016, 39% of LGBT survivors interacted with law enforcement following an incident of intimate partner violence, according to the National Coalition of Anti-Violence Programs.
-Seven percent said the police were hostile and 12% said that the police were indifferent in their interactions.
+In 2016, 39 percent of LGBT survivors interacted with law enforcement following an incident of intimate partner violence, according to the National Coalition of Anti-Violence Programs.
+Seven percent said the police were hostile and 12 percent said that the police were indifferent in their interactions.

 McBride, who says she was sexually assaulted during her junior year of college in Washington, D.C., six months after coming out as transgender, didn't report her assault to police and shared the incident with very few people.
 She said she remained silent not only because she worried people wouldn't believe her, but also because initially she wasn't sure what she believed herself.
 McBride said she had internalized transphobic messages about her self-worth, at one point thinking, "You’re lucky he’s even interested in you."
 She also worried speaking out could harm the LGBTQ community at large, by reinforcing myths that LGBTQ people are "overly sexual."